-Learn everything about Chateau Charmail, Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Charmail, Haut Medoc with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Charmail History, Overview

 What we know of today as Chateau Charmail dates back to the 1500s when it was founded by the Trevey de Charmail family.
 Vines were not planted until the 17th century, about one year later, give or take.
 However, the modern era beings in 1982, when Olivier Seze purchased the Haut Medoc estate.

 By the time Olivier Seze purchased Chateau Charmail, Olivier Seze was already well established in the Bordeaux wine community, due to his experience as an agricultural engineer.

 Chateau Charmail and Olivier Seze are best known in the Bordeaux wine trade for being the first chateau to practice the now common and popular, technique of pre-fermentation, cold maceration, whereby the temperature of the fruit in the tanks is dropped to as low as 5 degrees Celsius and the berries are held in the vats for as long as two weeks.
 Olivier Seze sold Chateau Charmail to Bernard and Marie d’Halluin in 2008.